 Owning a small business is exciting and rewarding.
 But it’s challenging.

 Many people start a business expecting that it will make them rich fast.
-But in reality, you must work hard, respect your limitations, learn new skills, take risks, and overcome many challenges before you can build a successful and sustainable business.
+But you must work hard, respect your limitations, learn new skills, take risks, and overcome many challenges before building a successful and sustainable business.

 Many aspiring small business owners and entrepreneurs have shared expectations of what it takes to succeed with a new business.
 Unfortunately, many of those expectations are wrong.